opencloud-eu/helm/charts/opencloud/README.md

 ### Important Notes

-- You need RWX storage or external S3 storage, not disabled persistence.
+- For HA deployments, you need BOTH RWX storage (for OpenCloud metadata) AND external S3 storage (for file data).
-- Each OpenCloud instance needs access to the same data, which requires either RWX volumes or external S3 storage.
+- Each OpenCloud instance needs access to the same data and metadata.
 - The embedded NATS service will be automatically disabled when external NATS is configured.
+- The auth-basic service should be excluded to prevent LDAP certificate lookup errors when using external authentication.

 For more details on this limitation, see [issue #53](https://github.com/opencloud-eu/helm/issues/53).